“That neutral corner that is neither your work nor your home.” The Third Place

 Simple styling and a pretty outdoor terrace that will be an added attraction in the cooler months

 On the plus side the coffee was good as were the complimentary mini pistachio infused shortbread cookies (you have to recognise the good, however small).
-The breakfast, when it came was ok, nothing special but to give the staff their due, their order mistake was recognised and my food was removed from the bill and for this reason I will go back and give it a second chance for lunch and try a salad and green smoothie, but should I have a similar experience again, it will definitely not be my Third Place of choice.
+The breakfast, when it came was ok, nothing special but to give the staff their due, their mistake on the order was recognised and my food was removed from the bill.
+For this reason I will go back and give it a second chance for lunch and try a salad and green smoothie, but should I have a similar experience again, it will definitely not be my Third Place of choice.

 The simple and easy recognisable logo

 Repeat business is a must for all cafes especially new ventures so I hope that this is just a blip and things improve, although the friend I was with reported a similar experience last time she went and the quality of the dishes was not good then either.